 Living with two dogs that are large and four medium sized dogs, I can defintely say that they really prefer to be with us rather than to be left on their own and amuse themselves.
 Having a fenced in yard or a large house, a farm or acreage for a dog to run around on, is not necessarily the best thing for a dog or for their.
 It is not the best way to train your dog either.

 This is because the temptation is there to just let the dog go and run.
 Many things can happen to an unsupervised dog.
 Destruction of property, nuisance barking or injury.

 This is not to say that all dog’s humans are irresponsible.
-But what I am saying is that there is little to no substitution for giving your dog your attention and time.
+But what I am saying is that letting a dog have the run of a large area of land is no substitution for giving your dog your attention and time.